 My current work focuses on Death, Dying, Human Remains, and Museums.

 One project I am working on for this is Mors Mortis Museum, with Dr. Trish Biers, as a public engagement project for deathscapes and museums.
+Our current project is the publication of Museums, Heritage, and Death with Routledge publishers and approximately 50 fantastic contributors from around the world.
+Read more about the project at Museums, Heritage, and Death.

 I am also working on a manuscript called What Remains on historical perspectives and contexts of human remains and museums.
+It has been slightly derailed by COVID, but I am working with UMass Amherst to publish this monograph in the next few years.

 Learn more here: